Watch the trailer!

 “What I need is a husband,” I replied, lifting my cup of coffee with my pinkie upwards, trying to outwit her.

-“Oh, honey,” I imagine I’ll say to my millionaire consort as I lay down on the living room couch after work—in reality, racing through the crowds at the Promenade back to Ted Baker.
-“I saw a fabulous jacket today, purple, but it was too expensive and I—How did you know?”
+“Oh, honey,” I imagine I’ll say to my millionaire consort as I lay down on the living room couch after work—in reality, racing through the crowds at the Third Street Promenade back to Ted Baker.
+“I saw a fabulous jacket today.
+Purple.
+But it was too expensive and I—How did you know?”
 I’ll gasp when he offers me the jacket.

-“I bought an extra-small too, in case the small is too big,” he will say, offering me a second jacket, and then he will get a thousand kisses as a reward… Kisses?
+“I bought an extra-small too, in case the small is too big,” he’ll say, offering me a second jacket.
+He will get a thousand kisses as a reward… Kisses?
 Ha!
-I would rip off his clothes and mount him right there, right on our Mitchell Gold and Bob Williams Chester couch, right after putting my new purple jackets away in the closet, so they wouldn’t get wrinkled, and getting a large towel from Frette to cover the expensive button-tufted couch so we wouldn’t have to clean it afterwards.
-I’m a little fastidious with bodily fluids.
-We would fuck so much, my billionaire husband and I. Once every four hours, twice before breakfasts on Sundays.
-“I love you so much, William Andrew Jignesh Vanderbilt-Rockefeller,” I’d whisper in his ear as I caress the hair on his head and feel his firm pectoral muscles.
+I would rip off his clothes and mount him right there, right on our Mitchell Gold and Bob Williams button-tufted Chester couch, right after putting my new purple jackets away in the closet, so they wouldn’t wrinkle, and laying a large towel from Frette to cover the expensive couch so we wouldn’t have to clean it afterwards.
+We would fuck so much, my billionaire husband and I. Once every four hours, twice before breakfast on Sundays.
+“I love you so much, William Andrew Jignesh Vanderbilt-Rockefeller,” I’d whisper in his ear as I caress the hair on his head and feel his big pectoral muscles.
 “You and your black American Express.
 Go on, slide it down my ass crack and I’ll make those ca-ching, ca-ching sounds that make you so horny!”

-Jignesh must have some weird Indian last name, so probably he’s not a Vanderbilt or a Rockeffeller, but I don’t know any rich Indian last names.
+Jignesh must have some weird, unpronounceable, Indian last name, of course, but I don’t know any rich Indian last names.

-Enfin, enough fantasy.
-I reach the mall and pop into Ted Baker.
+I finally reach the mall and pop again into Ted Baker.
 I fetch the jacket without checking the price then walk straight to the fitting rooms to try it on.
 Even for me, small is too small.
 Stupid English people—don’t they have cows to feed off in Britain?
 What do they eat?
 Polluted London air?
 I try on the medium.
 It fits perfectly.
 I look myself in the mirror.
-My skin has this healthy glow after the race, I look so handsome, no one would care about my voice.
-I reach then for the price tag… Please, please, Baby Jesus, make it a dollar.
+I look so handsome, I’m sure no one would care about my horrible voice anymore.
+I reach then for the price tag… Please, Baby Jesus, make it a dollar.

-One thousand, six hundred and seventy-five dollars, plus tax.
+One thousand, six hundred and seventy-five, plus tax.

 It would be a terrific investment, yes, I put the jacket back on the rack, and I totally deserve it, I start walking towards the door, but I better wait until I marry.